rajeshvkothari/oom/Internal/NEW_GIN_README.md

          KeyPair : cciPublicKey
          Disk: 80GB
 	     Security group: launch-wizard-19
+		 vpcId: vpc-9be007f3
 	    ```

-	 - Login into Bonap Server and perform steps as follows:
+	 - Login into Bonap Server(if created) and perform steps as follows:

 	    - Setup kubernetes